namlook/eureka-widget-collection-groupby/README.md

             subtitle: '' // the subtitle of the chart (optional)
             serieName: null, // the name of the serie (optional)
             valueLegend: 'number of matches', // what does represent the values ?

-        }
+            valueSuffix: ' matches' // the value suffix to display }
     }